Last date modified: 2026-May-04

 - Click New Registration.

-This will open the Register an application page. - Enter an application name in the Name field.
+- Enter an application name in the Name field.
 For example, RelativityOne Purview Sync.

 - Select Accounts in this organizational directory only - Single tenant as the supported account type.